-We believe Massachusetts' budget has generally been structurally balanced in recent years with good reserves, although two rounds of midyear budget adjustments were needed in fiscal 2015 and additional adjustments in fiscal 2016 are being considered to end the fiscal year in balance.
+We believe Massachusetts' budget has generally been structurally balanced in recent years with good reserves, although two rounds of midyear budget adjustments were needed in fiscal 2015 as well as in fiscal 2016 to end the fiscal year in balance.
 As of June 2016, state general fund revenues were \$484 million short of the revised 2016 budget forecast year-to-date.
-Management took action to address revenue shortfalls through spending restrictions, payroll caps, use of unneeded fund balances, acceleration of revenue collections (reimbursements), and other year-end closing measures including supplemental appropriations proposed by the governor on July 14, which require legislative approval.
-Although management does not expect to draw down the budget stabilization, these measures have not yet been approved and could be subject to change.
-Previously, Massachusetts calculated one-time budget items in the 2016 budget at \$629 million, or only 1.5% of projected expenditures, indicating in our view near structural balance, despite the projected small draw down in overall reserves.
-It is unclear at this point to what extent some of these gap-closing measures are one-time in nature.
-Nevertheless, with expected midyear corrections, we calculate fiscal year-end 2016 will close with operating funds balances, including the BSF, at \$1.4 billion and only 3.5% of budgeted expenditures and other uses based on state projections.

-Massachusetts has attributed fiscal 2016 revenue shortfalls to legislative spending overrides of the governor's budget vetoes, a two-day state sales tax holiday, and lower-than-estimated business and individual income tax revenues because of increased tax refunds and lower-than-expect payments with returns and estimated payments.
-It has also indicated that fiscal 2016 general fund expenditures are also slightly exceeding budgeted appropriations, both in Medicaid and non-Medicaid areas, although the commonwealth believes that higher federal cost reimbursements will fully offset the increased Medicaid-related expenditures.
+Management took action to address revenue shortfalls through spending restrictions, payroll caps, use of unneeded fund balances, acceleration of revenue collections (reimbursements), and other year-end closing measures including supplemental appropriations proposed by the governor on July 14, which required legislative approval.
+Massachusetts attributed fiscal 2016 budget shortfalls to legislative spending overrides of the governor's budget vetoes, a two-day state sales tax holiday, and lower-than-estimated business and individual income tax revenues because of increased tax refunds and lower-than-expected payments with returns and estimated payments.
+It also indicated that fiscal 2016 general fund expenditures are also slightly exceeding budgeted appropriations, both in Medicaid and non-Medicaid areas, although higher federal cost reimbursements offset most of the increased Medicaid-related expenditures.
+Total budgeted expenditures and other uses exceeded total budgeted revenues and other uses by \$89 million or 0.5% of expenditures.
+At fiscal year-end 2016, operating funds balances, including the BSF, were \$1.48 billion and only 3.6% of budgeted expenditures and other uses based on state projections.

-The governor proposed a fiscal 2017 budget that further reduced the use of one-time revenues and made a modest deposit to Massachusetts' rainy-day fund (for more information, see "Massachusetts Governor's Budget Proposal is Mildly Positive," published Feb.
+The governor proposed a fiscal 2017 budget that further reduced the use of one-time revenues and made a modest deposit to Massachusetts' rainy-day fund (for more information, see "Massachusetts Governor's Budget Proposal Is Mildly Positive," published Feb.
 4, 2016, on RatingsDirect).
 In our opinion, based on revised revenue projections, we believe Massachusetts is unlikely to make any significant contributions to its BSF based on excess capital gains transfers.
-Management currently anticipates transferring approximately \$30 million to its BSF, bringing the total to
+A budget gap of \$394 million has opened up as of the end of October.
+Management has identified a mix of recurring and non-recurring measures to close about \$294 million of the gap with approximately \$100 million of the gap, partly attributable to Medicaid, remaining to be addressed, offset by approximately \$40 million in budgeted fund balances.
+The state is monitoring the budget and still has additional options to address the remaining shortfall, including section 9C spending reductions to executive agencies.
+Currently the state is projecting ending fiscal 2017 with \$1.3 billion in the BSF, but could reduce that to the extent that it is not able to address the remaining shortfall through other measures.